 Earning points and status can be half the fun of travel but, in many cases, points do not credit as they should.
 This guide seeks to quickly cover remedies where you have missed out on some or all of the points you were expecting.

-Part 1: How to claim missing points from flights
+How can I make it easier to claim missing points from airline partners?

 No matter the program, it is always best practice to keep a scanned copy of the below documents, especially when the points or status credit value is high: